What Kind Of Headache Causes A 12 Yr Old To Wake Up Every Other Morning With Pain In Forehead?

 Question: What Kind Of Headache Causes A 12 Yr Old To Wake Up Every Other Morning With Pain In Forehead?

-Originally asked by Community Member Mother of chronic child headache sufferer
+Asked by Mother of chronic child headache sufferer

 My child has had headaches for years which we thought were sinus issues.
 He had sinus surgery in March and seemed to be better for a few months, but now the frequency and intensity is back every other day.
 His ENT now thinks he might be having migraines, but they don't fit the classic syptoms.
 Does this kind of headache fit in the migraine spectrum?
 Do I go to a headache specalist or a neurologist?
 I am desperate to find relief for him so he can enjoy his childhood.